l33tlamer/traefik-compose/README.md

 # Setup

+Edit `docker-compose.yml` and modify the dashboard domain and the token variable to fit whatever dns-01 provider to use

-Edit `required/traefik.yml` and modify the domain to use for Lets Encrypt and the domain DNS provider to use
+Edit `required/traefik.yml` and modify the domain to use, and further below modify the dns-01 provider to use

 If you want to proxy services that are not running on the same Docker host as Traefik itself, or on completely different machines (like a VM):